Cost of Living in Melbourne vs Sydney: A Complete Comparison

 Work-Life Balance

 Sydney has a good lifestyle but Melbourne is usually considered to have a better work life balance.
+If you already decided to move to Melbourne but don’t know where, check our guide of worst suburbs in Melbourne, we will help you to take a better decision!

 Sydney’s commute times are usually longer (40 to 60 minutes in the busier areas) while Melbourne commute times are closer to 30 to 45 minutes.